Techoweenie216/sandyzone/README.md

 They can do the following

 1. If you are stopped they will pull you out of the car and beat you up
-2. Ram your car while your driving
+2. Ram your car while you're driving
 3. Shoot at you